andrebask/thesis/10 - chapter5.md

     }
 ```

-3. the third using Java 8 lambdas, specified with the new Java syntax,
+3. the third using Java 8 lambdas, specified with the new Java syntax:

 ```
     static Object fib_frame0_invoke(Object x, Object continue_value)